inUtil-info/whin2-contrib/README.md

 # Summary
 Whin is a whatsapp gateway designed to support home-lab most frequent use cases for free; the back-end acts as a whatsapp shared gateway, the client side is a set of node-red nodes available at the editor Palette.

-Since its first release we found some "Power users" that need more than the average home user to implement their use cases.
-If you are one of those, you can signup for one of the paid Tiers that support: special features, custom front-ends / clients, extremely high throughput, or even a dedicated tenant.

 ## Install: